awesomized/crc-fast-php/README.md

 ## Requirements

-You'll need to have built and installed the [crc64fast-nvme](https://github.com/awesomized/crc64fast-nvme) shared Rust library, and possibly configured where and how to load it.
+You'll need to have built and installed the [crc64fast-nvme](https://github.com/awesomized/crc64fast-nvme) and [crc32fast-lib](https://github.com/awesomized/crc32fast-lib-rust) shared Rust libraries, and possibly configured where and how to load it.
 (See [Usage](#Usage), below).

 ## Installation